primaryodors/primarydock/PREDICTION.md

 command line input, as well as some other custom variables.
 A string value named `$configf` is then set, containing the config file to be generated for the `primarydock` app, and then the `process_dock()` function is called.

-The most current prediction method is `method_optimized.php`.
-The first time it is run, it will perform a one-time setup of required data, including an automatic download of PDB models from the RCSB and AlphaFold websites.
+The most current prediction method is `method_icactive.php`.
+The text "icactive" stands for Internal Contacts Activation, meaning the active state of the receptor is predicted based on contacts made between the side chains of its amino acids.
 An example of the command line for running a prediction might be:

 ```
-php -f predict/method_optimized.php prot=OR1A1 lig=cis-3-hexen-1-ol
+php -f predict/method_icactive.php prot=OR1A1 lig=cis-3-hexen-1-ol
 ```

 If the name of the ligand contains spaces, then the spaces should be replaced with underscores, e.g. `lig=ethyl_vanillin`.
 If the ligand name contains parentheses, it's a good idea to put the entire lig= parameter in quotes, e.g.:

 ```
-php -f predict/method_optimized.php prot=OR1A1 "lig=(S)-(+)-carvone"
+php -f predict/method_icactive.php prot=OR1A1 "lig=(S)-(+)-carvone"
 ```

 The prediction method lends itself well to running as a cron, e.g.:

 ```
-* * * * * php -f /path/to/primarydock/predict/method_coupled.php next simul=8
+* * * * * php -f /path/to/primarydock/predict/method_icactive.php next simul=8
 ```

 In this example, the `next` parameter means to find the next receptor/ligand pair yet to process, and go ahead with the